 6. Financial Insurance

-If you took loans out to finance your business operations, the next thing you should consider is how you will protect this liability against unforeseen loss of business.
-Some business insurance plans, like business overhead insurance or business interruption insurance, will include the payments on your loan as part of your fixed overhead.
-However, it’s always a good idea to double check your coverage and make sure you have the necessary amounts in place.
-If you have a large loan or you financed your office through a mortgage, it’s a great idea to make sure you have insurance to cover the value of your interest or principal payments in the event of a business slowdown or unforeseen disaster.
-If your loans are large, this money could mean sink or swim for your business – so make sure to have the right protection.
+If you took out a loan to finance your business operations, you may want to consider how you will protect this liability against unforeseen loss of business.
+You may not need this insurance where other forms of business insurance already include continued payments on your loans in the case of unforeseen events.
+However, if you have a large loan or you financed your office through a mortgage, it’s wise to make sure you have insurance to cover the value of your interest or principal payments.

 7. Business Auto Insurance

-If you’re using cars as part of your medical practice, especially if your clinic is mobile or offers home visits, then it’s a great idea to have additional protection on any vehicles that you use for business – your commercial automobile policy will not cover these vehicles if they’re being used for business purposes.
-If you’re planning on making house calls, business auto insurance is an essential.
-If you are mainly going to be operating out of your practice, this insurance is still a good idea if you’re going to be teaching, traveling, or driving to conferences, since these activities may not be covered by your regular plan.
+Your commercial automobile policy is unlikely to cover vehicles if they’re being used for business purposes.
+If you’re planning on making house calls or have a mobile clinic, business auto insurance is an essential.
+If you mainly operate out of one home base, this type of insurance could still be something to investigate if you’re going to be teaching, travelling, or driving to conferences, since these activities may not be covered by your regular plan.